 Checking PALM stock health awaiting for 1.4 webOS update

-Posted By on February 25, 2010
+Posted By RichC on February 25, 2010

 While waiting for the expected Palm webOS 1.4 anticipated update, I’ve been thankful not to have invested in PALM stock after last years new products.
-As more and more competitors jump into the smartphone market and take the limelight off the Pre and Pixi phones, the concern is over the profitability (and survival) of the company … palm1mfeb2010and resonates with investors selling off their shares.
+As more and more competitors jump into the smartphone market and take the limelight off the Pre and Pixi phones, the concern is over the profitability (and survival) of the company … and resonates with investors selling off their shares.

 Palm Chief Executive Officer Jon Rubinstein now really has his work cut out for him after the releasing news that Palm is slashing fiscal third quarter and full year revenue targets (article below).
 At the stock market open this morning, Palm stock was down to $6.50/share continuing a month long slide.
 Month long PALM investors have lost nearly half their share values and with the recent targets from management, the balance of 2010 doesn’t look to be offering much hope.